snowdrop/ocp-odo-build-install/README.md

   settings: {}
   ```

-- Check if our Java Builder image is well installed on Openshift
+- Check if our Java Builder image is well installed on OpenShift
   ```bash
   odo catalog list components
   NAME                           PROJECT       TAGS